wrdna/degrees-of-freedom/EXPERIMENT_CROSS_INIT_TRANSFER.md

 - How much performance degrades (or not) when recipients are forced to train in the donor's subspace instead of their own.

-We do **not** try to claim anything global about "architecture-intrinsic" structure; we just report cross-seed transfer behavior for this setup.

 ---

 ## Background: Lottery Subspaces (Paper Setup)